 Misinformation Effect Example

 You get invited to a large party.
 While there, you have an incredible time.
-Everything goes very smoothly; you speak too long lost friends and eat great food.
+Everything goes very smoothly; you speak to long-lost friends and eat great food.

 A few weeks after the party, you read social media posts that talk about how boring the party was.